alephium/www/src/content/blog/2021-11-10_Alephium-joins-the-UTXO-Alliance-6476b479dd84/index.md

 description: 'We live in an age of constant change and technological progress.
 The Blockchain industry is a great illustration of that.
 Blockchain is…'
 ---

-We live in an age of constant change and technological progress.
-The Blockchain industry is a great illustration of that.
-Blockchain is…

----

 ### Alephium joins the UTXO Alliance

 <figure id="aa53" class="graf graf--figure graf-after--h3">